 Festivals: Festivals are plentiful in Tempe this time of year.
 Plan your visit to Tempe to coincide with any and all of these five colorful and cultural festivals taking place in Tempe this March:

-- Innings Festival combines music and baseball – March 2 and 3
+- Innings Festival combines music and baseball – February 29-March 1, 2020

-- Arizona Dragon Boat Festival showcases the pageantry and customs of an ancient Chinese folk tradition – March 30 and 31
+- Arizona Dragon Boat Festival showcases the pageantry and customs of an ancient Chinese folk tradition – March 28-29, 2020

 Tempe Marketplace: Shop, dine and listen to live music every Friday and Saturday evening at Tempe Marketplace.
 This is a fun spot to walk around, browse the shops and grab a bite to eat.
 Some of my favorite restaurants include Thirsty Lion Pub & Grill, Bar Louie and Dave & Buster’s.
 There are lots of options for shopping including H&M, Nordstrom Rack, Old Navy and DSW – just to name a few!
 And, you can catch the free trolley from Tempe Marketplace to Cubs spring training games at Sloan Park.

 Hiking: Put on your hiking boots and enjoy the great outdoors.
 South Mountain Park/Preserve provides never ending beautiful scenery and sometimes challenging hiking and mountain bike trails.
 For a shorter hike, that can prove to be just as challenging, try Tempe’s own Hayden Butte, more popularly known as “A” Mountain.
 This short hike is located in the heart of Downtown Tempe and offers amazing views of Tempe and Phoenix.
 Or, head north, about five minutes from Downtown Tempe, to Papago Park and hike to a local favorite spot called Hole in the Rock.